JoshJarabek7/solstice-astrology-backend/README.md

 It's currently being built out, however, the personality and astrology comparison backend are mostly complete.

-It will be one of the many endpoints that the SwiftUI application for iOS, macOS, iPadOS, visionOS, and tvOS will all collectively use for Astrology based features.
+It will be one of the many endpoints that the SwiftUI application for iOS, macOS, iPadOS, visionOS, and tvOS will all collectively use for Astrology and Personality based features.

 <p align="center">
   <img src="./assets/LightSplash.png" alt="light mode splash screen" height="500"/>